serdardalgic/CanonicalPackageStats/README.md

 In the initial implementation, I didn't prioritize processsing the gzip file faster and more efficiently.
 Now is the time to optimize the code.
 Luckily, the memray output highlights where the `big chunks` of data are.
 Checking those two functions will reduce the memory usage and improve the script's performance.

-Downloading and reading the gzip file is a significant bottleneck when it comes to script's performace.
+Downloading and reading the gzip file is a significant bottleneck when it comes to script's performance.
 Additionally, more memory-efficient data structures can be used by utilizing generators and iterators to reduce memory consumption during content parsing.

 I changed the `read_gzip_contents` function to return an iterator instead of the entire file content, now yielding lines one by one.
 In addition to this change, when the user is not using a local file, the `requests.get` function in `download_contents_file` now includes the `stream=True` parameter to handle large downloads more efficiently.